Altova FlowForce Server 2025 Advanced Edition

 Step 6: Save and run the job

 To save the job configuration, click Save at the bottom of the configuration page.
-To run the job for the first time, we do not need to take any actions.
-When we add a new trigger and save the job configuration, any existing files in the specified directory will be considered as newly created, and the job will be executed.
+To run the job for the first time, you do not need to take any actions.
+When you add a new trigger and save the job configuration, any existing files in the specified directory will be considered as newly created, and the job will be executed.

-To trigger the execution of the job again, we need to satisfy the trigger conditions, which means we need to add at least one file to C:\Test\FlowForceServer\ExampleFiles or rename an existing file in this directory.
+To trigger the execution of the job again, you need to fulfill the trigger conditions, which means you need to add at least one file to C:\Test\FlowForceServer\ExampleFiles or rename an existing file in this directory.

 Job outcome